First LinkedIn Post Examples: 15 Ideas to Start Your Authority Journey (2026)

 That's normal.
 Most first posts get minimal engagement because you haven't built an audience yet.
 The solution is consistency, not quitting.
 Your 10th post will perform better than your 1st.

 Ready to build LinkedIn authority that attracts qualified leads?
-Start your free trial and see how consistent posting transforms your professional presence.
+Get started for free — schedule unlimited posts at no cost, no credit card required — and see how consistent posting transforms your professional presence.

 About the Author